 The Office of the City Clerk conducts and preserves the integrity of all local, state and national elections.
 The State Primary Election will be conducted on September 13, 2022, followed by the State General Election on November 8, 2022.

 Absentee Ballot applications for the upcoming elections can be printed using the link below.
-Please note that a stated concern for COVID-19 remains a disability for voting purposes in the state of New Hampshire and you may select accordingly under Section II of the Absentee Ballot application when declaring your reason for not voting in person on Election Day.
 You may mail, e-mail, fax, or hand deliver your completed application to the Office of the City Clerk.